TL;DR

 Key Questions

-Who is affected by these sanctions?
+Who is affected by the new OFAC sanctions?

 Source: primary